Publication Ethics and Publication Malpractice Statement

 Multiple, redundant or concurrent publication and licensing

-In general, papers describing essentially the same research should not be published in more than one journal.
-Submitting the same paper to more than one journal constitutes unethical publishing behavior and is unacceptable.
-Manuscripts which have been published as copyrighted material elsewhere cannot be submitted.
-In addition, manuscripts under review by the journal should not be resubmitted to copyrighted publications.
-However, by submitting a manuscript, the author(s) retain the rights to the published material.
-In case of publication author(s) permit(s) the use of the work under a CC-BY-NC license [https://creativecommons.org/licenses/by-nc/4.0] which allows others to copy, distribute and transmit the work as well as to adapt the work.
+In general, articles containing the results of the same research should not be published in different journals.
+Submitting the same article to more than one journal is ethically unacceptable.
+Additionally, manuscripts published elsewhere as a copyrighted material cannot be submitted to the journal.
+Also, submissions under review by the journal should not be presented to other publication means.
+If published, authors allow the utilize of the work under a CC-BY-NC license [https://creativecommons.org/licenses/by-nc/4.0] which allows others to copy, distribute, transmit and adapt the study.

 Hazards and human or animal subjects